 America in Class hosts primary and secondary resources, webinars, and lessons for history and literature teachers.
-America in Class is designed to promote the analytical skills called for in the Common Core State Standards for English language arts and literacy in history and social studies.
+America in Class is designed to promote the analytical skills called for in the Common Core State Standards for English Language Arts and Literacy in History/Social Studies .

 - Avalon Project: Documents in Law, History, and Diplomacy

-The Avalon Project offers digital primary source documents relevant to the fields of Law, History, Economics, Politics, Diplomacy and Government.
-They do not intend to mount only static text but rather to add value to the text by linking to supporting documents expressly referred to in the body of the text.
+The Avalon Project offers digital primary source documents relevant to the fields of law, history, economics, politics, diplomacy and government.
+Their goal is to add value to the text by linking to supporting documents expressly referred to in the body of the text.

-A free public gateway to thousands of digitized primary sources - including photographs, documents, newspaper clippings, and works of art - from University of California museums and libraries, and other cultural heritage institutions across California.
+A free public gateway to thousands of digitized primary sources—including photographs, documents, newspaper clippings, and works of art—from University of California (UC) museums and libraries, and other cultural heritage institutions across California.